 My brief researches into bits of Northumberland history that have captured my curiosity.
 Usually the posts are what I can discover within a week or two using readily accessible material and are often recorded for Radio Northumberland.
 The articles are biased towards mapping, archaeology and the SE of the county.
-Navigation pages are provided, especially for Blyth and Burradon, listing the articles in chronological order.
+Navigation pages are provided, especially for Blyth, listing the articles in chronological order.
 (Alan Fryer)

 The parish of Blyth is bounded by the River Blyth to the North.
 The boundary then heads west at Humford Woods along the Horton Burn for some distance.
 At Laverock Hall Farm the boundary line heads east for a short distance before joining Meggies Burn in the South Newsham area.
 It encompasses 7.4 sq miles (4725 acres) or 19.1 sq km in new money.
 The area is one of much diversity.
 Apart from the obvious Ridley Park, beach, quayside and shopping areas there are two small former reservoirs that are home to various wildlife, the site of an important but now demolished castle, the site of a historically important ironworks, miles of picturesque riverside walks including an area of special scientific interest and is host to 35 listed structures.